Surviving Twin Pregnancy Bedrest

 and/or your partner.

-Meanwhile, here are some tips for coping with twin pregnancy bedrest and
+Meanwhile, here are some great tips for coping with twin pregnancy bedrest and

 keeping yourself occupied: